purnima99/EmotionDetection/README.md

 2800 files from TESS.
 A set of 200 target words were spoken in the carrier phrase "Say the word _____' by two actresses (aged 26 and 64 years) and recordings were made of the set portraying each of seven emotions (anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral).
 There are 2800 stimuli in total.
 Two actresses were recruited from the Toronto area.
 Both actresses speak English as their first language, are university educated, and have musical training.
 Audiometric testing indicated that both actresses have thresholds within the normal range.

-The classes the model wants to predict are as follows: (0 = neutral, 1 = calm, 2 = happy, 3 = sad, 4 = angry, 5 = fearful, 6 = disgust, 7 = surprised).
+The classes the model wants to detect are as follows: (0 = neutral, 1 = calm, 2 = happy, 3 = sad, 4 = angry, 5 = fearful, 6 = disgust, 7 = surprised).
 This dataset is skewed as there is not a calm class in TESS, hence there are less data for that particular class and this is evident when observing the classification report.

 **Prediction Accuracy of 0.80**